glslang/setup-masm/README.md

 ## Credits

-This project was based on [actions/setup-msbuild](https://github.com/actions/setup-msbuild) and [microsoft/setup-msbuild](https://github.com/microsoft/setup-msbuild).
+This project was based on [microsoft/setup-msbuild](https://github.com/microsoft/setup-msbuild).
+Cursor AI was used to generate code and documentation.